Welcome to today's edition of the Rush 24-7 podcast.

 This is not a racial thing.

-The working white families are the old Reagan Democrats of the 80s.
+It sounds like the working white families are the old Reagan Democrats of the 80s.

 But the bottom line is they are working.

-Now, in common Democrat Party parlance, working people, working families, has always meant union.
+Now, in common Democrat Party parlance, working people, working families has always meant union.

 They don't mean that in this iteration.